 - lime wedges

-- and drop in the spent shell.
+- Squeeze lime juice into a Moscow Mule mug (or a Collins glass) and drop in the spent shell.

 - Add 2 or 3 ice cubes, then pour in the Irish whiskey and fill with cold ginger beer (not ginger ale, although what the hell).